This article was last updated on: October 2018

 Inside the ship, you’re allowed to go pretty much everywhere and see the documents that were aboard.

 It’s something very interesting that I couldn’t fully do because time was of the essence.
-If I had had it my way, I would have remained there all day reading manuals and things.
+Had I had it my way, I would have remained there all day reading manuals and things.

 The incident ended with the remaining alive hostages being set free.
 Two died in the ship’s capture.